 When it comes to information security and stressing the importance of cyber risk management, getting the whole company (especially the C-suite) on the same playing field becomes paramount.
-There’s no question that when diving into it for the first time, cyber security can be a daunting function.
+There’s no question that when diving into it for the first time, starting a cyber security business plan can be daunting.
 There are countless acronyms, concepts, and approaches that can be difficult to wrangle into layman’s terms.
 There becomes this struggle of trying to explain these nebulous concepts while emphasizing the significance of mature risk posture and proactive security strategies to keep the company’s assets and their clients secure.

 Benefits of Cybersecurity Investments Must be Framed Around Enterprise Goals